 Touch down in Bangkok, one of Southeast Asia’s most influential and fascinating metropolises.
-Your guide will be waiting to escort you to one of two recommended luxury hotels – The Peninsula Bangkok or The Siam.
+Your guide will be waiting to escort you to your luxury hotel.
 Spend the evening relaxing in the comforts and exquisite amenities of your hotel, or step outside into the bustling city to take in some of the vibrant lights and bustling nightlife.

 After a delicious breakfast, head out for a tour of Bangkok with your private guide and driver.
 There’s never a dull moment in this city, known in the Thai language as Krung Thep.
 A vast city with many unique neighborhoods, Bangkok is filled with an enormous variety to stimulate the senses.
 Some of the most frequented and most interesting stops include Wat Phra Kaew, The Temple of Dawn, and the Reclining Buddha at Wat Pho.
 Visit Bangkok’s 200-year-old Chinatown, a crossroad of two cultures.
 This city provides a fascinating taste of new and old Asia - from ancient temples to massive shopping malls, Bangkok has it all.
 Enjoy a delicious Thai dinner and a relaxing night at your hotel.

 Board your private jet and take off for Siem Reap, Cambodia in luxury.
-Check in to one of three recommended luxury hotels – Amansara, Raffles Grand Hotel d'Angkor, or Park Hyatt – rest and refresh before beginning your sightseeing.
+Check in, rest and refresh before beginning your sightseeing.
 Siem Reap’s Angkor temple complex is one of the most coveted destinations for travelers around the world.
 Meet with a local archaeologist, who will take you on a private tour through the enchanting chambers of Angkor Thom and Bayon Temple.
 Make your way through the bustling markets and barter with the lively merchants following the tour.
 Head back to your hotel for a delicious meal and good night’s sleep.

 Enjoy an early breakfast before heading to the 10th century Banteay Srei Temple, built in honor of the Hindu god Shiva.
 Next, visit the children at a local orphanage and learn about the positive impact being made by the organization and the challenges they face.
 Find special mementos to remind you of your Cambodian visit on a bespoke shopping trip to some of the city’s best shopping destinations.
 This evening, experience something truly special with a private meal arranged on the grounds of Angkor Athvea, a 12th-century Hindu temple just outside Siem Reap.